nu11secur1ty/Linux_hardening_and_security/Stack/Getting Started with Linux Buffer Overflows x86/README.md

 Stack Frame: A stack frame is a region on stack which contains all the function parameters, local variables, return address, value of instruction pointer at the time of a function call.

 Okay, so now lets see the stack closely by executing a C program.
 For this blog post we will be using the program challenge ‘stack0’ from Protostar exploit series, which is a stack based buffer overflow challenge series.
-You can find more about Protostar exploit series here -> https://exploit-exercises.com/protostar/

 The program: